 Find it: 3586 Fraser St., fairycakescupcakes.ca

 The low-down: The name of this bakery is almost as cute as its quaint interior.
-Equipped with the prettiest power blue walls and a cozy seating area, vegan eaters can sink their teeth into a cupcake made in the dairy-, egg- and nut-free kitchen.
+In the snug seating area, surrounded by the prettiest power blue walls, vegan eaters can sink their teeth into a cupcake made in the dairy-, egg- and nut-free kitchen.

 Prices: $2.25 to $4.25 each

-What to order: One of their fairy cakes ($4), an adorably-named cupcake topped with a carefully-crafted dollop of icing in a unique flavour like piña colada, root beer or key lime.
+What to order: The Fairy Cake ($4), which is an adorably named cupcake topped with a carefully crafted dollop of icing in a unique flavour, such as piña colada, root beer or key lime

 Two Daughters Bake Shop

 The low-down: What inspired owner and head baker Lisa Reichelt to open up shop?
 You guessed it, her two daughters.
-When her youngest was diagnosed with severe allergies, Reichelt started her own business where she creates gluten-free and vegan pastries that everyone can enjoy.
+When her youngest was diagnosed with severe allergies, Reichelt started her own business, creating gluten-free and vegan pastries everyone can enjoy.

 Prices: $2 to $3.50

-What to order: When you take a bite out of their brownie ($3.50), you won’t even know it’s gluten- and dairy-free because the organic rice milk gives it that distinct melt-in-your-mouth texture
+What to order: When you take a bite out of the brownie ($3.50), you won’t even know it’s gluten- and dairy-free—the organic rice milk gives it that distinct melt-in-your-mouth texture.

 Vegan Pudding Co.